 Soon after I was diagnosed, I was about to go for a run.
-I took 3 units of insulin to correct for a snack I’d just eaten.
+I took three units of insulin to correct for a snack I’d just eaten.

 That’s when I decided: never again.

 After throwing a pity party for myself, I went online to research this diabetes thing, thinking I could easily figure it out on my own.
-It was 2013.
-With the surge of biohackers, quantified-selfers, and big data health apps, surely there was some tech solution out there that would support me in powering my diabetes management.
+It was 2013 and with the surge of biohackers, quantified-selfers, and big data-health apps, surely there was some tech solution out there that would support me in powering my diabetes management.

 Not a thing.

-I searched for something — anything — that could take those daily calculations and numbers (the blood sugar checks, the medication logging, physical activity, food intake) and make sense of it all.
+I kept searching.
+There must be something—anything—that could take those daily calculations and numbers (the blood sugar checks, the medication logging, physical activity, food intake) and make sense of it all.
 But there was nothing.

 So, after some soul-searching, I realized that I wanted to devote the rest of my life to empowering and transforming the lives of others with diabetes.

 Since inception, we have been working relentlessly to improve the lives of all people living with diabetes.
 And we will continue to do just that, for as long as it takes.